fastplotlib/fastplotlib/CONTRIBUTING.md

 `fastplotlib` is a next-generation plotting library built on top of the `pygfx` rendering engine that leverages modern GPU hardware and new graphics APIs to build large-scale scientific visualizations.
 We welcome and encourage contributions from everyone! :smile:

-This guide explains how to contribute: if you have questions about the process, please reach out on [GitHub Discussions](https://github.com/fastplotlib/fastplotlib/discussions).
+The rest of this guide explains how to contribute; if you have questions about the process, please reach out on [GitHub Discussions](https://github.com/fastplotlib/fastplotlib/discussions).

 > **_NOTE:_** If you are already familiar with contributing to open-source software packages,